MonsterKiller/OSMC-AndroidTV-Keylayout/README.md

 ## Installation
-The .kl file should be copied into `/system/usr/keylayout/` As per https://source.android.com/devices/input/key-layout-files.html the file is named by device vendor ID and product ID, like so: `Vendor_XXXX_Product_XXXX.kl`
+The .kl file should be copied into `/system/usr/keylayout/`, as per https://source.android.com/devices/input/key-layout-files.html the file is named by device vendor ID and product ID, like so: `Vendor_XXXX_Product_XXXX.kl`
 (I found this by doing `cat /proc/bus/input/devices` and the device was called `HBGIC Technology Co., Ltd. USB Keyboard Mouse`)

 You also need to ensure the file has the correct permissions, so use: `chmod 644 Vendor_2252_Product_1037.kl`